 Note 5.2 - Overlap Among the Four Gospels

-Due to the large amount of parallel and overlapping stories shared between Matthew, Mark and Luke, it is generally accepted that Matthew and Luke likely borrowed material from Mark's Gospel, in addition to other sources, such as a yet unfound Q document (German: Quelle, meaning "source").
+Due to the large amount of parallel stories and overlapping material that is shared between Matthew, Mark and Luke, it is generally accepted that Matthew and Luke borrowed or copied material from Mark's Gospel, in addition to other sources, such as the yet unfound Q document (German: Quelle, meaning "source").

-There are many theories that additional documents must have existed to account for the unique material found in the Gospels of Matthew and Luke, and these are from supposed M and L source documents, which may have been as pre or proto documents or sources, possibly made as early transcriptions of the first recordings of oral accounts of the life and teachings of Jesus.
+There are also theories that additional documents must have existed to account for the unique material that is found only in the Gospels of Matthew and Luke, referred to simply as the M and L sources, which, along with other sources, may have served as pre or proto documents to the Gospels.
+Many of these source documents would likely have been made from oral transcriptions of the sayings and events.

-There are many theories about the original source documents that contributed to the "modern" Gospels of Matthew and Luke.
-These origin theories are noted in simplest terms by the number of source documents involved, as a “Two Source Hypothesis”, three source, four, six, and so on.
+There are many theories about the original source documents that contributed to the "modern" Gospels of Matthew and Luke, and these origin hypotheses are noted in simplest terms by the number of source documents involved.

 Note 1 - How This Book was Compiled